data-tamer2410/ds-analysis-of-birth-rates-in-ukrainian-regions/README.md

-# Analysis of birth rates in ukrainian regions
+# Analysis of Birth Rates in Ukrainian Regions
 Analysis of birth rates in ukrainian regions.

 ## Overview